-Grantee acknowledges its continuing obligations, for 30 years after the completion of this Project, under this agreement to fulfill the management plan and Monitoring and Reporting Plan.
+Grantee acknowledges its continuing obligations, for the Project Life, under this agreement to fulfill the management plan and Monitoring and Reporting Plan.
 No termination of this Agreement shall sever the Grantee's obligations under this agreement and such obligations shall continue and survive any termination of this agreement.